jessica4072-ship-it/digital-literacy-project/README.md

 In this I've wrote some professional emails and created a social media checklist.

 ### Task 5: Cybercrime Awareness
-I've Studied phishing and created a prevention checklist.
+I've Studied UPI online payment fraud and created a prevention checklist.

 ## Conclusion
 This project helped me understand deeply about the digital responsibility, communication, and online safety in this digital world.